cubedb/cubedb/README.md

 }
 ```

-Notice that there are no cubes and no records in CubeDB.
+Notice that there are no cubes and no records in CubeDB yet.

 Now insert a single data point: